kwpid/tnt-tag-main/Actual_Game/TNT_TAG_SETUP.md

 1. Join from queue (or join Actual_Game directly for testing)
 2. Wait for first round to start (10s delay)
 3. One random player becomes "IT" with TNT on their head
-4. Click other players to hit them and transfer the TNT (if you're IT)
+4. **Click other players to hit them** (arm swings, red highlight, knockback)
+5. If you're IT, hitting transfers the TNT to the victim
+6. **Press Q** to switch between First Person and Third Person camera
+7. Watch the **Round Timer** at the top (shows countdown)
-5. Avoid having TNT when the 45-second timer runs out
+8. Avoid having TNT when the 45-second timer runs out
+9. If you have TNT, **"⚠️ YOU HAVE TNT! ⚠️"** appears on screen
-6. Last player standing wins!
+10. Last player standing wins!
-7. Dead players can click "Return to Lobby" to go back
+11. Dead players can click "Return to Lobby" to go back

 ### Game Flow:
 ```